frederic-perez/AmE-dictionary/data/dictionary.md

 __uncontested shot__ _n_ (vs contested shot)
 __unconvinced__
 __uncorroborated__ _adj_ Unsupported by other evidence. _Syn_ unsubstantiated
-__uncouth__ _adj_ :four: Lacking refinement or cultivation or taste. _Syn_ rough-cut, vulgar, coarse, common _He was an uncouth fellow, ragged and dirty and unshaven._
+__uncouth__ _adj_ :five: Lacking refinement or cultivation or taste. _Syn_ rough-cut, vulgar, coarse, common _He was an uncouth fellow, ragged and dirty and unshaven._
 __uncrating__
 __unction__ _n_
 __unctuous__ _adj_ :four::dart: Seeming to be interested, friendly, or full of praise, but in a way that is unpleasant because it is not sincere.